Amy Atwell

-Amy Atwell (born 30 June 1998) is an Australian basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
-She played college basketball for Hawaii, where she broke numerous 3-point records and won Big West Player of the Year in her senior season.
-She is the granddaughter of Mal Atwell.
+Amy Atwell (born 30 June 1998) is an Australian professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
+She played college basketball for the Hawaii Rainbow Wahine, where she won the Big West Conference Player of the Year in 2022.
+She had briefs stints in the Women's National Basketball Association (WNBA) in 2022 with the Los Angeles Sparks and in 2024 with the Phoenix Mercury.